terrible-terry/HD2-Random-Loadout/README.md

 To Update source data edit src/content.js using the following format.

 Stratagems
 A Stratagem is a tactical action that players can utilize during gameplay.
-Stratagems generally have attributes such as name, type, advanced status, sequence of actions, icon path, and Highest Armor Penetration).
+Stratagems generally have attributes such as name, type, advanced status, sequence of actions, icon path, and Highest Armor Penetration (Classified by the Letters L,M,H followed by a number 1-9). eg. Rail Cannon stike is currently the Highest with a H6 Class Armor Penetration max.

 Adding a New Stratagem
 To add a new stratagem to the stratagems array, you can follow this pattern: